 The Zion Mount Carmel Highway is a scenic drive which cuts through 10 miles of Zion National Park.
 The highway connects the South and East entrances of the park.
-It passes over bridges, along switchbacks and through a tunnel which cuts through the deep stone mountain.
+It passes over bridges, along switchbacks and through a tunnel, the Zion Mount Carmel tunnel, which cuts through the deep stone mountain.

 Zion Mount Carmel Highway